 Firstly, you should always keep an eye on the wear levels on your brake discs and brake pads.
 It’s a good idea to have a spare set, because when they do wear out, there’s not much you can do.

 Heavy wear areas always need to be checked.
-These areas are often overlooked, and when left unattended can ruin a race and cost a tremendous amount of money to repair.
+These areas are often overlooked, and when left unattended they can ruin a race and cost a tremendous amount of money to repair.
 The first heavy-wear area is the axle, which can take a lot of strain on circuits with a lot of elevation changes.
-Another heavy-wear element is the exhaust, which, when not checked regularly could rust.
+Another heavy-wear element is the exhaust, which, when not checked regularly, could rust.